TimothyTshimauswu/End-to-End-Customer-Segmentation-and-Classification-for-Banking-Credit-Card-Dept-using-ML-/README.md

 ## Project Background

-Retail banks and credit-card providers collect large volumes of behavioural data describing how customers spend, repay, and interact with financial products.
-Understanding these patterns is essential for improving customer value, managing portfolio risk, and designing personalised products.
-Traditional rule-based segmentation often fails to capture the complexity of real customer behaviour, leading to generic offers, inefficient credit decisions, and missed growth opportunities.

-This project addresses that challenge by building a machine learning–driven segmentation engine that groups customers based on their spending activity, repayment habits, credit utilisation, and transaction behaviour.
-These segments can support various banking functions, including targeted marketing, product personalisation, credit limit strategies, and early identification of risky behavioural patterns.

-The project also includes a classification model to score new or incoming customers, ensuring consistent, scalable segmentation beyond the initial dataset.
-By deploying the model through a Streamlit application, the solution becomes accessible to business teams, enabling faster insights and more data-driven decisions within retail banking and financial services environments.
+With the rise of AI and targeted marketing, banks are prioritising behaviour-driven analytics to improve product performance, strengthen customer engagement, and optimise credit decisions.
+Understanding how customers spend, repay, and use their credit facilities is essential for designing relevant savings products, personal loans, and wealth management offers.
+Retail banks such as FNB and ABSA, as well as major credit lenders, rely on this intelligence to run high-performing product and marketing campaigns.
+Industry research shows that behaviour-based segmentation can increase campaign conversion by **20–30%** and reduce early-stage delinquency by **10–15%**, making it a key driver of business value.

+### Objective
+To build a machine learning–driven customer segmentation engine and classification model that groups customers by behavioural patterns and scores new customers in real time.

+### Business Value
+This solution enables:
+- More accurate **targeted marketing** and personalised product recommendations
+- Improved **portfolio profitability** through better customer insights
+- Stronger **credit-risk monitoring** using behavioural indicators
+- Faster, scalable **decision support** through automated segmentation and a Streamlit app

+This directly supports analytics, CRM, credit risk, and product teams across retail banking and lending. ```

 ## Dataset Structure and Description